 I’m not so worried about all the dead drone pupae I found outside one of my hives for the past two days.
 It was spooky and gross and unnerving, but it’s much less alarming now that I know what’s most likely going on.

-We introduced some foundationless frames to our hives when we added the second brood box.
+I introduced some foundationless frames to my hives when I added the second deep.
 The results were fantastic.
 Fully-drawn comb full of honey.
 Beautiful.
-What we didn’t know is that bees that haven’t drawn natural comb before, will start off building drone comb, as shown in the above photo taken earlier today during a full hive inspection.
-We found two foundationless frames with large clusters of drone cells, and on at least one frame, most of the drone cells appeared to be recently emptied.
+What I didn’t know is that bees that haven’t drawn natural comb before, will start off building drone comb, as shown in the above photo taken earlier today during a full hive inspection.
+I found two foundationless frames with large sections of drone cells, and on at least one frame, most of the drone cells appeared to be recently emptied.

 P.S., Read the comments for further details on how all this played out.

-UPDATE (Jan.
-24/11): I found a well-informed article at the Honey Bee Suite about this topic: Foundationless colonies raise more drones.
+January 24th, 2011: I found a well-informed article at Honey Bee Suite about this topic: Foundationless colonies raise more drones.